 The burden of managing e-commerce returns is one of the most complex struggles in ecommerce.
 Returns bog your team down with a lot of manual processes.
 They introduce friction to the e-commerce customer journey.
 And they seriously mess with your business metrics.

 But they’re also a natural part of a healthy D2C business.
 Our analyses show that around 30% to 40% of customers have made a return after their 3rd purchase with a brand.
 So instead of hiding from returns and wishing they’d just go away, smart retailers embrace them as another valuable touchpoint in the buyer’s journey.

 You will never eliminate product returns, nor should you try to.
-Instead, you should take steps on three fronts by working to ease the friction the shopper experiences, reduce the pain your operations and customer service team feel from returns, and leverage returns data to optimize your products and marketing materials.
+Instead, you should take steps on three fronts by working to ease the friction the shopper experiences, reduce the pain your operations and customer call center solutions department feel from returns, and leverage returns data to optimize your products and marketing materials.

 With that in mind, let’s dive into five steps you can take to mitigate the business cost of manage returns while investing into your customer’s future lifetime value.

 Reduce Costs and Environmental Footprint by Examining Your Return Policy

 Returns are estimated to cost US retailers over $500 billion in 2020.
 Often neglected in ecommerce are the costs of return shipping, physically processing returns, the costs associated with storing returned products, and the potential value lost if the products can’t be resold.